ssmak/databases/README.md

 # Databases

-Stack of databases for Docker by using docker-compose.
+Stack of databases run on Docker by using docker-compose.

 ## Supported Database :white_check_mark:
 | Name | Version | Remark |